 Why did I get a notice that my Mercury registration is expiring?

 The notice is a reminder to re-register an endpoint (computer or mobile device) for Mercury wireless, which is required annually.
 Mercury automatically sends an email two weeks before a registered endpoint is set to expire; you can simply log in to the Register Your Device page (VPN is required if you are not on campus) using the computer or device that must re-register.

 If you are no longer using the endpoint at CUMC, you can disregard the email.
 It is OK to re-register before you receive the expiration reminder.
 If you miss your annual deadline, you will just need to re-register before using Mercury again.
 Annual registration helps us maintain accurate records on systems that are using campus wifi.

 Can I or my department set up our own Wireless Access Point on campus?

-in the building if not configured properly, and can also mask what computers are using the network.
+in the area if not configured properly, and can also mask what devices are using the network.
 Due in part to HIPAA regulations we must have

 contact information on all systems that connect to the network.
 Any unapproved access points or routers will be blocked from the network

 and a Security Incident Report will be issued.
 Students